jonmcgyver/nekudo.com/contents/articles/2017-01-10-creating-angela-based-microservice-apps.md

 ## Passing jobs to a worker

-When you server is up and running you can now pass jobs from you application to the job-server by using the Angela
+When your server is up and running you can now pass jobs from you application to the job-server by using the Angela
 Client:

 ```php